 - Start your application: Choose your insurer and start filling out your application.
 The sooner you get started, the better—it’s best to have your application in the system early in case you need to request additional documents.
 If you use the (completely free!)
 Feather English-language platform, we’ll guide you through the process.
 Tip: You can start your application even if you’re still in the UK!
 We’ll just have to make sure the insurance start date aligns with your intended move to Germany (before the end of 2020).

 - Get proof of coverage: If you’re a freelancer or a job seeker, you’ll need to prove that you’ve been insured by the NHS.
 Get this proof of coverage from your GP in the UK by using this letter template and sending it (signed and filled) to your contact at Feather or to email@example.com.
 Tip: If you haven’t left the UK yet, handle this step now!
-It will be much easier before you leave.
+It will be much easier before you leave due to Brexit regulations.

 - Doublecheck your information: We’ll need to check all your information—coverage dates, proof of coverage, etc.—to ensure your application is approved ASAP.
 Leave this step to us!
 We’ll let you know when your application has been submitted.